Matt Damon, Matt Damon pictures, Matt Damon movie, Matt Damon and Jennifer Garner

 After stimulating his taste buds for an acting career although, Matt decidedly left school and began his long road to stardom with other supporting roles in “Courage Under Fire” and “Geronimo.”
 When Francis Ford Coppola finally gave the young actor a shot at the big leagues with a starring role in the Grisham book-to-film “The Rainmaker,” Matt instantly became the hot topic on the tongues of everyone in Hollywood.
 As Matt continued to build up come credibility in Tinsletown, he began work on shopping the script he co-wrote with Affleck to all the major studios.
 While they were only somewhat interested in the brilliant screenplay, the studios could not imagine the two, practical unknowns as the film’s stars, but after a number of edits, meetings and film appearances, Miramax finally caved in and purchased the script for half a million.
 The sleeper hit of 1997, “Good Will Hunting” received Oscar nominations for Best Actor (Damon), Best Supporting Actor (Robin Williams) and Best Original Screenplay, the latter two which won.
 Finally the talk of the town, Matt quickly became a recognizable face on screen with huge appearances in “Saving Private Ryan” and “The Talented Mr. Ripley” to name a few.
 Since 2000, Matt has gone from a rising star to an incredibly marketable actor able to carry a summer blockbuster on his own.
 With recent appearances in some of the biggest films of the years and an upcoming schedule of a few more, there seems to be nothing that Matt can't do.

-Matt On The Web
+Matt on the Web

 IMDB